 If you’re in need of some hair of the dog, the impressive Bloody Mary and Mimosa Bars at Pounds will have just the ticket, with their massive selection of build-your-own ingredients.
 You can pile veggies, pizza rolls, grilled cheese sandwiches, sausage, shrimp, chicken strips, cheese, and more into your glass, so your drink doubles as your meal (or you can order food alongside it).

-For something less lumberjack, head to Thunder Road and play some mini golf, try the batting cages, or race go-karts.
+To bring out your inner kid, head to Thunder Road and play some mini golf, try the batting cages, or race go-karts.

 Lunch at Wurst Bier Hall West